infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

   - consolidated data provides details on what measures are being taken

 - ### Assessment Tools
+- [^10]According to the POFO study, for physical health, - Physical Health and Growth- Caregiver-reported child health measures included symptoms of fever, cough, and diarrhea in the last 2 weeks and the general health of the child.
+The latter was rated on a scale of 1 to 5 from the Medical Outcomes.
 -

 # Challenges & Ethical concerns